MvvmCross/MvvmCross/docs/_documentation/platform/android/android-recyclerview.md

 }
 ```

-To use this `ItemTemplateSelctor` you will need to provide it in the `MvxTemplateSelector` attribute on the `MvxRecylcerView`.
+To use this `ItemTemplateSelctor` you will need to provide it in the `MvxTemplateSelector` attribute on the `MvxRecyclerView`.
 It must be of the format: `Fully.Qualified.ClassName,Assembly.Name`.
 Hence, for the example above.
 Let us say the assembly will be `Zoo.App.Droid` and as you see the namespace is `Zoo.App` then the string will be: `Zoo.App.AnimalTemplateSelector,Zoo.App.Droid`.

 ```xml
 <mvvmcross.droid.support.v7.recyclerview.MvxRecyclerView